 There will be notices on the entrance/exit doors and elsewhere in the Centre reminding people about :

-Anyone entering the building, ie members/staff/volunteers/visitors must not enter the building or have a high temperature or fever.
-They should go home and consult a medical professional if they are able to do so
+- anyone entering the building member/staff/volunteer/deliveries must not enter the building if they are feeling unwell or have a high temperature or fever.
+They should go home and consult a medical professional if they are able to do so.

 Receiving Packages and Post

 Deliveries and post will be directed to the designated table in the entrance lobby.